TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Developer/Implementing.rst

-It should then implement the methods that you defined for your service's public API, plus whatever method is relevant from the base TYPO3 CMS service API, which is described in details in :ref:`the next chapter <developer-service-api>`.
+It should then implement the methods that you defined for your service's public API, plus whatever method is relevant from the base TYPO3 CMS service API, which is described in details in :ref:`the next chapter <services-developer-service-api>`.